OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

     $ id oneadmin
     uid=499(oneadmin) gid=498(oneadmin)

-In order to avoid problems, we recommend to disable SELinux for the pilot cloud front-end (sometimes it is the root of all evil).
-Follow `these instructions <http://www.ehowstuff.com/how-to-check-and-disable-selinux-on-centos-6-3/>`__:
+In order to avoid problems, we recommend to disable SELinux for the pilot cloud front-end (sometimes it is the root of all evil):

 .. code::

-    $ sudo vi /etc/sysconfig/selinux
+    # vi /etc/sysconfig/selinux
-    # This file controls the state of SELinux on the system.
-    # SELINUX= can take one of these three values:
-    #     enforcing - SELinux security policy is enforced.
-    #     permissive - SELinux prints warnings instead of enforcing.
-    #     disabled - No SELinux policy is loaded.
+    ...
     SELINUX=disabled
-    # SELINUXTYPE= can take one of these two values:
-    #     targeted - Targeted processes are protected,
-    #     mls - Multi Level Security protection.
-    SELINUXTYPE=targeted
+    ...

-    $ sudo setenforce 0
+    # setenforce 0

-    $ sudo getenforce
+    # getenforce
     Permissive

 **2.2 NFS configuration**